auth0/docs/articles/protocols/saml/saml-configuration/saml-assertions.md

 # Customize SAML Assertions

-You can customize your SAML assertions, as well as the SAML and WS-Fed protocol parameters.
+You can customize your <dfn data-key="security-assertion-markup-language">SAML</dfn> assertions, as well as the SAML and WS-Fed protocol parameters.

 ## Auth0 as the Identity Provider